sikaeducation/curriculum/courses/401/standards/integrate-identity-management-apis/topics/environment-variables/README.md

 npm install dotenv
 ```

-Then as early as possible in the application, invoke it's `config()` method:
+Then as early as possible in the application, invoke its `config()` method:

 ```js
 require("dotenv").config()